Before speaking in or moderating a Session

 The event Organizer has pre-determined a moderator(s) who can go on-screen (share their audio/video) whenever they choose.
 Attendees can request to go on-screen by sharing their audio/video, but they must be approved by a moderator to be brought on-screen.

 Moderators can go on screen by clicking the Share audio and video button.
 When an attendee requests to go on-screen, the moderation toolbar button will display a red tag with the number of requests.
-A Moderator will need to open the moderation panel in order to see them.
+Moderators will need to click on the moderation toolbar and select Moderation to approve or decline these requests.

 Once the attendee is added on-screen, they can select their AV devices and will be on camera shortly.
 Moderators and Event Organizers can click on the ••• three dots on their screen to open actions menu and to remove them.
 Once removed, attendees can join the screen again at any time without waiting for approval.